fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

   but the important part is that you watch and follow.
 You will get plenty of time to figure it out for yourself later.
-I will publish most/all of the code I write for you to access later and feel free to take photos, screenshots or record.
+I will publish most/all of the code I write for you to access later and feel free to take photos, screenshots or record (or help me remember to record).
 I will also add several videos that will explain important concepts in more depth.
 * We'll begin most lectures by one (or a few) of you showing your progress or results.